Are you planning to attend graduate school?

 The psychology major exposes students to the breadth of psychology while giving them a choice in how to satisfy particular requirements, especially at the upper-level.
 Psychology majors are encouraged to use this freedom to participate in special opportunities within the major, such as directed research, or an internship; and to participate in a cross-disciplinary study program and take courses in related areas, such as educational studies, sociology, or biology.
 Many students come to St. Mary's interested in psychology, while others come to the major later from another discipline or as transfer students.
 Regardless of when you begin your study, you should proceed through the major in the same sequence.
-After introduction to psychology, take a 200-level content course and the two-course sequence in statistics and writing & research methods.
-Having completed these core courses, you are free to take your upper-level requirements in an order that fits your interests and schedule, although we strongly recommend that you take your two lab courses in your junior year, prior to executing a St. Mary's Project.
+After introduction to psychology, take at least two 200-level content courses and the two-course sequence in statistics and writing & research methods.
+You can then complete the other two 200-level content courses and upper-level requirements in an order that fits your interests and schedule, although we strongly recommend that you take your two lab courses prior to your senior year, especially if you plan to execute a St. Mary's Project for your capstone experience.

-Fall: Statistics (PSYC 201), other CORE requirements, elective outside major
+200-level content breadth course, other CORE requirements, elective outside

 Special Opportunities: directed research or internship

-Spring: one lab course, one 300/400-level course, elective outside major, cross-disciplinary study
+Spring: one psyc lab course, electives outside major, cross-disciplinary study

 Special Opportunities: internship (8-16 cr), directed research, peer tutor (intro, stats)

-Spring: SMP or Senior Seminar, elective outside major, cross-disciplinary study
+Spring: SMP or ACE Senior Seminar, electives outside major, cross-disciplinary study

 Special Opportunities: internship as part of SMP, peer lab assistant